MattGrdinic/PHPExtensionMaker/README.md

 # PHPExtensionMaker
-A graphical UI for PHP Extension creation.
+A graphical UI for PHP Extension creation written in QT / C++.